Albert Turner Bharucha-Reid

-Albert Turner Bharucha-Reid (November 13, 1927 – February 26, 1985) was an American mathematician and theorist who worked extensively on probability theory, Markov chains, and statistics.
+Albert Turner Bharucha-Reid (November 13, 1927 – February 26, 1985) was an African American mathematician and theorist who worked extensively on probability theory, Markov chains, and statistics.
 The author of more than 70 papers and 6 books, his work touched on such diverse fields as economics, physics, and biology.

 Life

-Bharucha-Reid was born Albert Turner Reid, the son of William Thaddeus Reid and Mae Marie Beamon Reid of Hampton, Virginia.
+Bharucha-Reid was born Albert Turner Reid the son of William Thaddeus Reid and Mae Marie Beamon Reid of Hampton, Virginia.
 He studied math and biology at Iowa State University, where completed a BS in 1949.
 He continued his studies at the University of Chicago from 1950 to 1953, where he began to focus more intensely on statistics and probability.
 He published eight papers during his time at the University of Chicago, but he did not finish his PhD dissertation because he felt it was a waste of time.

-In 1954, he married Rodabe Phiroze Bharucha, and he legally changed his name to Albert Turner Bharucha-Reid.
+In 1954, he married Rodabe Phiroze Bharucha.
+He then legally changed his name to Albert Turner Bharucha-Reid.
 He had two children, Kurush Feroze Bharucha-Reid, and Rustam William Bharucha-Reid.